emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 Ideally, datasets should have a unique identifier such as a Document Object Identifier (DOI), Archival Resource Key (ARK), or a Persistant URL (PURL).
 An increasing number of online services, such as [Figshare](http://figshare.com/), [Zenodo](http://zenodo.org) or [DataOne](http://www.dataone.org) are able to provide these.

 Datasets may evolve over time.
 In order to distinguish between different versions of the same data, each dataset should have a distinct name, which includes a version identifier.
 A simple way to do this is to use date stamps as part of the dataset name.
 To avoid regional ambiguities, it is wise to use the ISO 8601 standard, which mandates the date format `YYYY-MM-DD` (i.e. from largest time unit to smallest).
-For example, the date `01-02-2015` could be in January (US format) or February (UK format), but in ISO 8601 format it has the canonical form `2015-02-01`.
+For example, the date "February 1st, 2015" could be written as `01-02-2015` by someone located in the UK.
+However, someone in the US could interpret it as being "January 2nd, 2015".
+In ISO 8601 format it has the unambiguous canonical form `2015-02-01`.

 *Semantic versioning*, as described in [@semver2014], is a richer approach to solving the same problem.
 An example of this can be seen in the CellPack datasets [@johnson2014cellpack].